 The Pratt Vineyard is located in the Russian River Valley, a world-renowned AVA in California.
 The appellation benefits from a coastal influence and a cold climate, both favorable for making outstanding wines from Burgundian varieties.
 The vineyard is owned and farmed by Jim Pratt.
 Only four rows of clone 15 were planted and are farmed carefully for Cattleya, to produce the best clusters of Chardonnay grapes.
 Thanks to the intensity and complexity of fruit produce from this site, the Cattleya Chardonnay reflects the typicity and exceptional quality of white wines we can produce in Sonoma County from this finicky variety.

-Four French oak barrels—2 of which were new—have been tenderly cared for throughout 15 months of aging.
+French oak barrels—100% of which were new—were tenderly cared for throughout 16 months of aging.
+The harvest was on September 19th.
 The fruit was whole-cluster pressed and the juice was cold-settled overnight for barreling down the next day.
 The juice sat quietly in the barrel until the fermentation began several days later.
-By the end of the winter, all 4 barrels had finished both native fermentation as well as malolactic fermentation.
-A very gentle racking occurred prior to bottling using argon gas and the wine was bottled in January 2016.
+By the end of the winter, all barrels had finished both native fermentation as well as malolactic fermentation.
+A very gentle racking occurred prior to bottling using argon gas.